Keyboard shortcuts

 These services consume events and perform heavy lifting.

-• basic-scheduler: An automated solver that generates timetables.
+• basic-scheduler: The default internal automated solver that generates timetables.
 Uses Redis for job queues.

 • manual-scheduler: Supports human-in-the-loop editing.